bicrick/MSAI/README.md

 ## Technical Details

 ### LaTeX Setup
-The Optimization homework assignments use a consistent LaTeX setup with the following packages:
-- article class with standard formatting
-- amsmath, amsfonts, and amssymb for mathematical notation
-- geometry for page layout
-- graphicx for including figures
-- listings for code blocks
-- enumitem for lists
-- fancyhdr for header/footer customization
+Standard LaTeX setup with common mathematical and scientific packages for typesetting proofs and equations.

 ### Python Environment
 The Machine Learning assignments use: